 The UE shall be involved in only one registration procedure at a time.
-Upon starting a new registration procedure, any existing registration SAs are deleted.
-The UE shall delete any SA whose expiry time is exceeded.
-If the wrong SA is used to protect any message, the message should be discarded.
+Upon starting a new registration procedure, any existing registration SAs shall be deleted.
+The UE shall delete any SA whose lifetime is exceeded.
+If the wrong SA is used to protect any message, the message shall be discarded.